dotnet/csharplang/proposals/collection-literals.md

 If found, the collection can be constructed by creating a fresh instance of its type using `new T()`, producing the corresponding argument to pass to `Construct`, and then calling that method on the fresh instance.  `new T()` supports all structs, including those without a `parameterless struct constructor`.

 The allowance for extension methods means that collection literal support can be added to a existing API which does not already directly support this.
+_An extension method could be added that would silently change how collections are created in the program._

 Through the use of the [`init`](#init-methods) modifier, existing APIs can directly support collection literals in a manner that allows for no-overhead production of the data the final collection will store.

 ### `init Construct` methods
 [init-methods]: #init-methods